Lazar Paču: Budgetary measures

 The Ministry of Finance already in the first year of operation, despite the increase in budget expenditures, immediately implied a budget surplus of more than 6.3 million dinars.
 Dr. Milorad Nedeljković points out an almost sharp increase in tax cuts, on average by 40%.
-In 1904, taxpayers of Serbia paid 75% of the permanent state surplus, 25% school, 7% railway, 5% for military buildings, 5% for overhaul, 5% for personal and 4% for gendarmerie.
-Hence, the taxpayers in 1904, paid another 166 dinars tax break.
+In 1904, taxpayers of Serbia paid 75% of the permanent state surplus, 25% for schools, 7% for railway, 5% for military buildings, 5% for overhaul, 5% for personnel and 4% for gendarmerie.
+Hence, the taxpayers in 1904, paid another 166 dinars in tax breaks.
 Pachu explained in the National Assembly that this "one-year 40% offset" becomes "one heavy victim" to put in order Serbian finances.
 Next, in 1905, cuts were abolished, but taxes or tax bases were increased, so the total burden remained unchanged.

 The second measure of Paču, which is important for balancing the state budget, was the law that the state may owe national banks up to 10 million dinars per year until foreign creditors received income from the Independent Monopoly Administration (which remained only half as much) year and did not reach the surplus of their income.
 Thus, the "seasonal" problem of the lack of sufficient budget revenues in the first half of the year was eliminated, which was a higher amount than that the government could not issue treasury bills in excess of six million dinars (and at that time, budget expenditures amounted to over 20 million already in the first half of the year).

 The third way in which budget revenues were increased was a significant increase in customs revenues and an increase in excise tax on monopolized products (and 40% of excise cuts were introduced here).
 Only from the price of tobacco and petroleum prices, in 1904, Paču earned 1.5 million dinars more of state revenues than in the previous year.